Welcome to ten adventure-filled days in the Khumbu Region of Nepal, the highest place on earth…

-Dealing with the vertical terrain is part of life here.
+Dealing with the vertical terrain is a fact of life here.

 There are no roads or vehicles here.
-The only way that materials and supplies get into the high country is on the backs of human beings.
+The only way that building materials and supplies get into the high country is on the backs of human beings or beasts of burden.

-The very high bridge before the steep ascent to Namche.
+The scary high and long bridge before the steep ascent to Namche

 This nice young man lost his pack and had no food or water (He walked all the way from Lukla to Namche that day!)

 Waiting to play the winner… When I said hello asked if I could play, they immediately brought out the chair and insisted that I have a seat.
 By the way, these guys really know how to play!
 As you can see it was pretty cold.
 The rain moved in shortly after this, so we seamlessly moved the game into the bank across the street.
 The bank is a counter with an adding machine and the street is two yak butts wide.
 There I was received with the genuine smiles and hot tea served in the most exquisite tea set..

 The weather here can change dramatically and in a heartbeat.
 This cloud bank rolled in like a tsunami in a matter of minutes…

 Our hard working and friendly lead jopke (kind of like yaks) driver